Mosquito bite allergy: Diagnosis

-The methods used to diagnose systemic mosquito bite allergies are similar to used to diagnose the Skeeter syndrome, including typical case history and, in particular, ELISA tests to detect specific IgE directed against mosquito salivary proteins.
+The methods used to diagnose systemic mosquito bite allergies are similar to those used to diagnose the Skeeter syndrome, including a typical case history and, in particular, ELISA tests to detect specific IgE directed against mosquito salivary proteins.

 Prevention

-The methods used to avoid mosquito bites (see Prevention in section on Ordinary mosquito bite reactions) are of particularly importance for preventing systemic mosquito bite allergies, given their severity.
-These include avoiding mosquito-infested areas, the use of repellants such as DEET or permethrin, and mosquito bite desensitization procedures once they have been shown to be safe and effective for this severest form of mosquito allergy.
+The methods used to avoid mosquito bites are of particular importance for preventing systemic mosquito bite allergies, given their severity.
+These include avoiding mosquito-infested areas, the use of repellants such as DEET or permethrin, and mosquito bite desensitization procedures once they have been shown to be safe and effective for this severe form of mosquito allergy.

 Prevention and treatment

-Systemic mosquito bite reactions are serious and on rare occasions may be life-threatening.
+Systemic mosquito bite reactions are serious and, on rare occasions, may be life-threatening.
 Individuals at risk for developing anaphylactic symptoms in response to mosquito bites should carry an Epinephrine autoinjector for immediate use following a mosquito bite.
 These individuals as well as those without self-injecting epinephrine who develop symptoms of anaphylaxis following a mosquito bite should be treated as medical emergencies requiring anaphylaxis management.
 Individuals with less severe symptoms of systemic mosquito bite reactions require monitoring and treatments tailored to their symptoms.
-These treatments may include systemic corticosteroids, second generation H1 anti-histamines, and anti-pyretics similar to those used to treat the Skeeter syndrome.
+These treatments may include systemic corticosteroids, second-generation H1 anti-histamines, and anti-pyretics similar to those used to treat the Skeeter syndrome.

 Reactions associated with predisposing factors

 Epstein-Barr virus-associated lymphoproliferative diseases

 Mosquito bite allergies afflict individuals who have any one of various types of Epstein–Barr virus-associated lymphoproliferative diseases (EBV+ LPD).
 About 33% of patients with chronic active EBV infection are afflicted by mosquito bite allergies.
 Other Epstein-Barr virus-associated lymphoproliferative disease reported to predispose individuals to mosquito bite allergies include Epstein-Barr virus-positive Hodgkin disease, hydroa vacciniforme, hemophagocytic lymphohistiocytosis, aggressive NK-cell leukemia (also termed aggressive NK-cell leukemia/lymphoma), and extranodal NK/T-cell lymphoma, nasal type.
-Mosquito bite allergies in individuals with chronic active Epstein-Barr virus infection is the best studied of those that occur in Epstein-Barr virus-associated lymphoproliferative disease; much of what is known in this area is based on these individuals.
+Mosquito bite allergies in individuals with chronic active Epstein-Barr virus infection are the best studied of those that occur in Epstein-Barr virus-associated lymphoproliferative disease; much of what is known in this area is based on these individuals.